-kritis-validation-hook is a key component for verifying image signatures to guarantee that only trusted containers are deployed.
-You can use signature verification to ensure that only images signed by trusted authorities are deployed, which lowers the risks of malicious code attacks.
-This topic describes how kritis-validation-hook works with step-by-step examples.
+kritis-validation-hook is a key component for verifying image signatures.
+You can use signature verification to ensure that only images signed by trusted authorities are deployed.
+This reduces the risks of malicious code execution.
+This topic provides examples about how kritis-validation-hook is used to verify signatures.

-- The address of the image signed by using KMS is kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine@sha256:ddba4d27a7ffc3f86dd6c2f92041af252a1f23a8e742c90e6e1297bfa1bc0c45.
+- The address of the image signed by KMS is kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine@sha256:ddba4d27a7ffc3f86dd6c2f92041af252a1f23a8e742c90e6e1297bfa1bc0c45.

-- The KMS key ID is 4a2ef103-5aa3-4220-89ee-kms-key-id.
+- The ID of the KMS key is 4a2ef103-5aa3-4220-89ee-kms-key-id.

-$ cat <<EOF > AttestationAuthority.yaml apiVersion: kritis.grafeas.io/v1beta1 kind: AttestationAuthority metadata: name: 13579-namespace spec: noteReference: namespaces/13579-namespace publicKeyData: $(cat publickey.txt | base64 | tr -d '\n') publicKeyId: 4a2ef103-5aa3-4220-89ee-kms-key-id EOF $ kubectl apply -f AttestationAuthority.yaml
+$ cat <<EOF > AttestationAuthority.yaml apiVersion: kritis.grafeas.io/v1beta1 kind: AttestationAuthority metadata: name: demo-aa spec: noteReference: namespaces/demo-aa publicKeyData: $(cat publickey.txt | base64 | tr -d '\n') publicKeyId: 4a2ef103-5aa3-4220-89ee-kms-key-id EOF $ kubectl apply -f AttestationAuthority.yaml

-- Run the following code to create a GenericAttestationPolicy object to declare the attestation policy and which trusted authority is used to verify
+- Create a GenericAttestationPolicy object to declare the attestation policy and specify the trusted authority for signature

-$ cat <<EOF > GenericAttestationPolicy.yaml apiVersion: kritis.grafeas.io/v1beta1 kind: GenericAttestationPolicy metadata: name: demo-gap spec: attestationAuthorityNames: - 13579-namespace EOF $ kubectl apply -f GenericAttestationPolicy.yaml
+$ cat <<EOF > GenericAttestationPolicy.yaml apiVersion: kritis.grafeas.io/v1beta1 kind: GenericAttestationPolicy metadata: name: demo-gap spec: attestationAuthorityNames: - demo-aa EOF $ kubectl apply -f GenericAttestationPolicy.yaml

 $ kubectl create deployment test-denied --image=alpine:3.11 Error from server: admission webhook "kritis-validation-hook-deployments.grafeas.io" denied the request: image alpine:3.11 is not attested $ kubectl create deployment test-denied --image=kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine:3.11 Error from server: admission webhook "kritis-validation-hook-deployments.grafeas.io" denied the request: image kritis-demo-registry.cn-hangzhou.cr.aliyuncs.com/kritis-demo/alpine:3.11 is not attested